MayasGhantous/back-front-splatter-image/README.md

 A. Vedaldi is supported by ERC-CoG UNION 101001212.
 We thank Eldar Insafutdinov for his help with installation requirements.

+## Our Approach

+We aimed to innovate by splitting the Gaussians into front and back layers, and here are the results we obtained.

 ## Results